Brazilian schoolboy shoots classmates

 At least four students were injured and are in hospital in the city in Goiás state, central Brazil.

-A police colonel was quoted as saying the boy may have been bullied and that police are investigating whether that motivated the attack.
+A police colonel is quoted as saying the boy may have been bullied and that police are investigating whether that motivated the attack.

-The suspect is reportedly the son of army or police personnel, and went home to pick up the weapon before carrying out the attack.
+The suspect is reportedly from an army or police family, and went home to pick up the weapon before carrying out the attack.

 He is now in police custody.